lvillasen/Game-of-Life-PyCUDA/README.md

 n is the board size

-n_iter the initial number of iterations
+n_iter is the initial number of iterations

-m equal to 1 to plot the board or 0 for no display output
+m is equal to 1 to plot the board or 0 for no display output

 # Prerequisites